 There is no vaccine for coronavirus.
 Prevention involves frequent hand-washing with soap and water, coughing into a tissue (throw away immediately) or the bend of your elbow and staying home when you are sick.

-All visitors must be 18 years old or older, pass a health screening, wear a mask and stay in the patient's room for the duration of their visit.
+All visitors must be at least 18 years old, pass a health screening, wear a mask and stay in the patient's room for the duration of their visit.
 Other exceptions may be made on a case-by-case basis.